qut-dmrc/encrypt_all_the_things/presentation.md

 ## We recommend

-* encryption provided by OS
+* full device/disk/USB stick … encryption (mostly provided by OS)
+* for files in the cloud:
-* GPG
+    * Cryptomator
     * keybase
-* Cryptomator/Boxcryptor (especially for synchronised cloud storage such as Dropbox)
+    * disk image encryption by your operating system

 MAKE SURE YOU NEVER WILL LOOSE YOUR KEYS OR PASSPHRASES!!!
+Or all will be lost.

 ----